Looking To Measure Your Company’s Financial Health?

 Assets = Liabilities + Owner’s Equity |

-A balance sheet, therefore, helps one analyse the following:
+A balance sheet, therefore, helps one analyze the following:

 Examine The Income Statement